hon-nova/eCoffee/README.md

 # 7. Constraints:
 1. The implementation of the `like` icon in product_details.html is currently not fully effective in handling multiple clicks on a particular product.
 To revert the like icon to its original state, users may need to refresh the page.
+2. The author of the project does not implement a 'forgot password' feature.
+In case users encounter this situation, they are advised to contact the Django admin person for further instructions.